 • Small car from around $25 to $35 a day.

 Both options sidestep the resort taxi rates entirely.
-The trade is the usual Phuket road-safety calculation.
+The trade is the usual Phuket road safety calculation.

-Spa and Pools
+Spa and Pools and the On-Property Indulgence

 Kamala village beach and headland north of the InterContinental Phuket Resort

-Cons Worth Naming Before You Book
+Limitations Worth Naming Before You Book

 • Shuttle schedule is thin and ends at 9pm.
 Plan around it or budget around $17 each way for a taxi to Patong.
 More for further destinations.
 Covered in detail above.

-Who This Hotel Suits Best
+Who This Hotel Suits Best and Who It Suits Less

 Three named segments, each with a budget range and a fit reason.